marcm200/julia-tsa-core/README.md

 `juliatsacore_d.exe len=11 cmd=calc c=-1,0 func=z2c`

-Rename the final files `_L11_...raw_0001` to `_in.raw_0001` and `_L11_....raw_header` to `_in.raw_header`.
+Rename the final file `_L11_...raw` to `_in.raw`.

 Then start the software again with double the screen width, i.e. len=12:

 `juliatsacore_d.exe c=-1,0 func=z2c cmd=calc len=12`

 The software uses the already computed image to build a bigger version.
-Afterwards delete `_in.raw*` files.
+Afterwards delete `_in.raw`.

 ## (3) Command-line parameters;

 `FUNC=string` (if not provided, standard value is Z2C) The desired polynomial to use.
 Implemented are z2azc, z3azc ... until z6azc for the polynomials z^n+A*z+c, where the degree n is from 2 to 6 and the factor A is a complex number.
-For performance reasons a special function FUNC=z2c for z^2+c is also implemented which uses a more optimized version of computing the bounding box (time benefit not measured).
+For backward compatibility a special function FUNC=z2c for z^2+c is also implemented.

 `CMD=string` (standard value CALC)
 1. CMD=CALC: The software computes the set, saves the image and the final data.
-2. CMD=BASIN: Determining the basin(s) of attraction.
-Like with any start it first searches for the files _in.raw... (described above), if not present, the Julia set is calculcated before the basins of attraction are being searched for and colored differently.
-The final image result is in a bitmap with ending `_basins.bmp?
-3. CMD=PERIOD: The software tries to find the immediate basins of attracting periodic points if present and colors them.
-If no ...in.raw files are present, the set is calculated from scratch as for BASIN.
+2. CMD=PERIOD: The software tries to find the immediate basins of attracting periodic points if present and colors them.
+If no _in.raw file are present, the set is calculated from scratch.
+3. CMD=PERIOD,PP: After finding a cycle, the software tries to find regions where the periodic points can lie.
+Text output is a number of rectangles that circumference geometrically connected periodic points' regions.
+Periodic point detection is very memory-demanding (several GB).

+Note, the image itself shows a bit more detail, usually having non-rectangular point regions.
+Image saved is named `...periodic_points.bmp` Note, that the union of all black regions contains the periodic points, however there can be more distinct black regions than actual periodic points.

 `LEN=integer` (standard value 10)
 The screen width is set to 2^integer pixel.
 Images must be at least 2^8 pixels and can go up to 2^31 in principle.
-The largest I computed thus far is, however, 2^19 pixels in width.
+The largest I computed thus far is, however, 2^20 pixels in width.

 'C=double1,double2`
 Sets the seed value: double1 as real part, double2 as imaginary part.